Why an LLM alone is not enough

 - Vector DB: Qdrant (self-hosted, Docker)

-- LLM: Claude Sonnet 5 (excellent reasoning)
+- LLM: Claude Sonnet 5 (strong reasoning)

 - Framework: LangChain v0.3 + FastAPI

-- Frontend: Custom chat interface
+- Frontend: custom chat interface

 3. Pipeline